atlasense/guillotina_kafka/README.md

 ```

 Run `guillotina -c config.json start-consumer --help` to have the list of available options.
-Important note the option passed trought the command line will overwide the coresponding configurations in config.json
+Important note, options passed through the command line will override the corresponding configurations in config.json